United Reformed Church

 Faith groups can feature both positively and negatively in the media.

-A crisis is a large-scale community/national/ international tragedy that churches would want to support the community in dealing with/responding to.
+A crisis could be a large-scale community/national/international tragedy that churches would want to support the community in dealing with/responding to.

-However, it is also any event that can cause reputational harm to the United Reformed Church (URC) which places its values on trial in the court of public opinion.
+However, it is also any event that can cause reputational harm to the United Reformed Church (URC) and places its values on trial in the court

 If an incident occurs that has the potential to generate negative media interest, this Crisis Communications Plan will ensure that staff are well supported, can follow media protocols, alert appropriate colleagues and agree a key message statement for media outlets to publish.